membermatters/MemberMatters/memberportal/README.md

 sudo -H pip3 install -r requirements.txt
 ```

-#### Mac
+#### macOS
-You will need to install and use virtualenv on Mac in order to get your environment correct as there are conflicts with built in python on OSX.
+You will need to install and use virtualenv on Mac in order to get your environment correct as there are conflicts with built in python on macOS.

 ```bash
 brew install python3